The Food of the Gods and How It Came to Earth: Book III: The Harvest of the Food

-A man is released from prison after having been incarcerated for 20 years is shocked by how much everything has changed.
+A man, recently released from prison after having been incarcerated for 20 years is shocked by how much everything has changed.
 British society has learned to cope with occasional outbreaks of giant pests (mosquitoes, spiders etc.), but the coming to maturity of the giant children brings a rabble-rousing politician, Caterham, nicknamed "Jack the Giant Killer", into power.
 Caterham has been promoting a program to destroy the Food of the Gods, hints that he will suppress the giants and now begins to execute his plan.

 By coincidence, it is at that moment that Caddles rebels against spending his life working in a chalk pit and sets out to see the world.
 In London, he is surrounded by thousands of tiny people and confused by everything that he sees.
 He demands to know what it is all for and where he fits in, but no one can answer his questions.
 After refusing to return to his chalk pit, Caddles is shot and killed by the police.

 Meanwhile, a romance between the young giant Redwood and the princess blossoms just as Caterham, who has at last attained a position of power, launches an effort to suppress the giants.
 However, after two days of fighting, the giants, who have taken refuge in an enormous pit, have held their own.
 Their bombardment of London with shells containing large quantities of Herakleophorbia IV forces Caterham to call a truce.
 (Note: The British leader is satirized as a demagogue, a "vote-monster" for whom nothing but "gatherings, and caucuses, and votes – above all votes" are real.)

 Caterham employs Redwood père as an envoy to send a proposed settlement, whose terms would demand that the giants live apart somewhere and forgo the right to reproduce.
 The offer is rejected at a meeting of the giants, and one of Cossar's sons expresses a belief in growth as part of the law of life: "We fight not for ourselves but for growth, growth that goes on for ever.
 Tomorrow, whether we live or die, growth will conquer through us.
 That is the law of the spirit for evermore.
 To grow according to the will of God!"
 The world ends up on the verge of a long struggle between the "little people" and the Children of the Food.